Emerging Voices Award

 Region(s): All of UK

-Set up in memory of former political columnist Hugo Young to inspire aspiring young journalists, the Hugo Young Award is a political opinion writing competition for teenagers and young people aged 16-25 who attend or have attended a state-funded secondary school in the UK.
+The Emerging Voices Award (previously known as the Hugo Young Award) is a political opinion writing competition for young people aged 16-25 who attend or have attended a state-funded secondary school in the UK.
+Set up to provide a platform for new voices and fresh perspectives in journalism, there are two award categories: 16-18 age category and 19-25 age category.

 Timeline:

-• The competition opens for entries in January
+• The 2025 competition opens for entries on 10th January 2025.
+Download the entry guidelines here.

 Cost: Free.